 One of the responses to these challenges, which Hampshire County Council has adopted, is to radically rethink the role care technology (telecare) plays in both mainstream social care provision and within the wider care system.

-The PA Consulting-led Argenti partnership takes complete responsibility for the Council's care technology service, from driving referrals, through to assessments, installations, equipment provision and monitoring.
+Argenti, our innovative approach to providing technology-enabled care takes complete responsibility for the Council's care technology service, from driving referrals, through to assessments, installations, equipment provision and monitoring.

 Five years into the partnership, over 10,000 people were receiving telecare as part of their mainstream care package.
 Most impressively, we’ve delivered a £9.8 million net saving for the Council.